yu-lab-vt/AQuA2-Cloud/readme.md

 5. Set a root password for your container.

       The password is set by editing the *containerSetupSettings.txt* file prior to building the image.
-Change *defaultpass* to a root password that you will use.
+Change *changeme* to a root password that you will use.
 You can also customize your server here, including changing ports, the information used in a generated SSL certificate (you can also add your own certificate to the docker volume later), and setting the contact information that is displayed in the website.
+Below is an instructional guide and explanation for all of the parameters.

       ```
       AUTOMATIC_SETUP=true (Don't change)